-We help people buy insurance as a cost effective funding tool to help pay for long term care.
-Our goal is to help preserve your financial plan for the purposes you intended, by protecting your income and savings.
+We help people buy insurance as a cost effective planning tool to help pay for their future long-term care expenses.
+Our goal is to help preserve their financial plan for the purposes they intended, by protecting their income and savings.

-We use a comprehensive range of Life, Long-Term Care, and Disability Insurance products.
+As an Independent Insurance Broker, we use a comprehensive range of insurance products from a large group of high-quality insurance companies.
 Each provide flexible options that can be customized to fit your personal situation.

 A common theme among our clients is they appreciate the extra time we take with them; our ability to simplify the process; answer their questions in an unbiased, professional manner; and guide them to solutions that work for them.

 Our experience, knowledge, resources, and philosophy will provide you with an exceptional insurance planning experience, helping you feel confident in the decisions you make.

 We work with you and your advisors, as a member of your team, to help you decide how much insurance you need, what type of policy is best for your situation, and compare the cost of similar policies to help you save time and money.

 Our affiliations with two national, independent insurance groups allows us to provide an extensive number of products and services that are not normally available to an independent, client oriented firm like ours.
 This gives you access to substantial resources for your insurance planning needs.

 What is Long Term Care?